MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-summary-content.md

 Complexity of workloads is hard to document and to audit.
 Strive for simplicity because of the performance benefits and ease of auditing regulatory requirements.
 Evaluate choices that have more breath than is needed because that increases the attack surface area and potential for misuse, misconfiguration.

 ## Reliability
 The reliability of regulated environment needs to be predictable so that they can be explained consistently for auditing purposes.
-Follow the fundamental guidance provided in the [Relibility principles](/azure/architecture/framework/resiliency/overview).
+Follow the fundamental guidance provided in the [Reliability principles](/azure/architecture/framework/resiliency/overview).
 Best practices for a regulated environment are summarized in these sections.

 ### Recovery Targets and Disaster Recovery